jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 identity profile.
 Buyers can then use that information to conduct different types of identity theft or fraud.
-

  Account Credentials: Consisting
 primarily of usernames and
 passwords, account credentials are essential to ransomware actors.
-Attackers need those details to infect as much of a targets network as possible.
+Attackers need those details to infect as much of a target’s network as possible.

-
-Intellectual Property (IP): Intellectual property includes new product releases andor details that are integral to a victims line of business or details on their customer base.
-As with the theft of sensitive personal details, ransomware actors can monetize a victims intellectual property on the Dark Web or hand it over to a state sponsor.
-A competing organization can then purchase the information on the black market and use it to undermine the victims business objectives.
-Alternatively, a competing state government can use it to advance their interests at the expense of the victims host country.
+ Intellectual Property (IP): Intellectual property includes new product releases and/or details that are integral to a victim’s line of business or details on their customer base.
+As with the theft of sensitive personal details, ransomware actors can monetize a victim’s intellectual property on the Dark Web or hand it over to a state sponsor.
+A competing organization can then purchase the information on the black market and use it to undermine the victim’s business objectives.
+Alternatively, a competing state government can use it to advance their interests at the expense of the victim’s host country.

 In our study, of the organizations that suffered a ransomware incident in the last two years, 54% indicated the attackers attempted to or actually exfiltrated sensitive customer data, 34% went after PII, 30% targeted intellectual property (IP), and 27% went after PHI.
-23

 RANSOMWARE

+\| DATA TYPES TARGETED FOR DOUBLE EXTORTION

 Top Data Types
 Targeted for
 Double Extortion
-\| DATA TYPES TARGETED FOR DOUBLE EXTORTION
 27%

+PHI

 34%

+PII

 54%

+SENSITIVE CUSTOMER DATA

 30%
-PHI
-PII
-SENSITIVE CUSTOMER DATA

 IP

-24
-RANSOMWARE
+23

-Ransomwares Impact on
+RANSOMWARERansomware’s Impact on
 Security Budgets

 The steady increase in the volume, complexity, and severity of ransomware attacks is driving increases in security budgets, with